pcapriotti/optparse-applicative/README.md

   flag and option).

 ## How it works
-A Applicative `Parser` is essentially a heterogeneous list or tree of `Option`s, implemented with existential types.
+An applicative `Parser` is essentially a heterogeneous list or tree of `Option`s, implemented with existential types.

 All options are therefore known statically (i.e. before parsing, not